Russell Wilson throws 3 TDs, Broncos rally from 21 down to top Bears 31-28

+“I knew how we left the locker room at halftime and how we stepped on the field in the second half that we were gonna fight our way back,” he said.

-CHICAGO (AP)Russell Wilson threw for three touchdowns, Wil Lutz kicked a tiebreaking field goal with just under two minutes remaining and the Denver Broncos bounced back from one of the most lopsided losses in franchise history by rallying to beat the Chicago Bears 31-28 on Sunday.
+Wilson threw for three touchdowns, Wil Lutz kicked a tiebreaking field goal with just under two minutes remaining and the Broncos bounced back from one of the most lopsided losses in franchise history by rallying to beat the Chicago Bears 31-28 on Sunday.

 Lutz’s 51-yarder capped a comeback from a 28-7, third-quarter deficit.
-Kareem Jackson then intercepted Justin Fields with the Bears (0-4) near midfield.
+Kareem Jackson then intercepted Justin Fields with the Bears (0-4) near midfield, and coach Sean Payton picked up his first win with Denver.

+“Everybody just believed,” Wilson said.
+“It was a beautiful demonstration of resilience.”

 Chicago looked like it was headed toward an easy win, leading by 21 after Fields threw a 2-yard touchdown to Khalil Herbert late in the third quarter.
 Instead, the Bears dropped their 14th in a row since a Week 7 win at New England last season.

 The Bears had a chance to break a 28-all tie late in the fourth quarter.
-Chicago opted to go for it on fourth-and-1 at the 18 rather than kick a field goal, and Herbert got stopped.
+Chicago opted to go for it on fourth-and-1 at the 18 rather than kick a field goal.
+Coach Matt Eberflus was confident the Bears would get the first down because of how effectively they were running the ball.
+But instead of keeping the drive going, Herbert got stopped.

+Fields said he “loved” the decision to go for it.
+After all, he said, it showed “Coach has trust in us to convert in that situation.”

 Fields threw for a career-high 335 yards and four touchdowns.
 He completed his first 16 passes and was 28 of 35.